 About this WINE

-Franck Follin-Arbelet, brother of Stéphane who runs Bouchard Père & Fils in Beaune, has created an estate in Aloxe-Corton where his ancestors used to have vineyards in the late 19th century, before they were subsequently sold off.
-As a child he spent holidays in the village, working part time in the vineyards and in due course marrying a local girl whose family had some vineyards – enough for Franck to set up as a vigneron in 1993, subsequently adding further vines through rental agreements.
+As a child, he spent holidays in the village, working part-time in the vineyards and, in due course, marrying a local girl, Christine.
+Her family had some vines – enough for Franck to set up as a vigneron in 1993, subsequently adding further vines through rental agreements.
+In 2017, Franck was joined at the domaine by his son, Simon.

-In the vineyards Franck Follin is moving towards organic farming but without certification.
-The aim is to be ‘le plus simple et le plus naturel possible’.
-The grapes are entirely destemmed, vinified in wooden vats for about two weeks with some punching down as well as pumping over – but clearly the intention is not to force extraction.
-Subsequently the wines are aged for 18 months in barrel, initially with 20 to 25 per cent new wood before racking into older casks after 12 months.
+Franck favours the most simple and natural form of farming possible.
+The grapes are entirely destemmed, vinified in wooden vats for about two weeks.
+The wines are aged for 18 months in barrel, initially with 20 to 25 per cent new wood before racking into older casks after 12 months.

 Pernand-Vergelesses is a beautiful, small village tucked away behind the hill of Corton.
 Coming from Beaune, you have the Vergelesses and excellent Ile des Vergelesses vineyards on your left, facing due east, and the Corton-Charlemagne vineyards on the right, facing south-west.
 The red wines of Pernand (60 percent of production), excepting the two Vergelesses vineyards, can be on the austere side while the whites are racy and mineral.